dustinpfister/test_natural/README.md

 ## Install

-I will likley never publish this or anything like it to npmjs so just clone and install from here using git and npm.
+I will likely never publish this or anything like it to npmjs so just clone and install from here using git and npm.

 ```
 $ git clone https://github.com/dustinpfister/test_natural